ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 ![Version comparison in Split view](img/split_view.png "Version comparison in Split view")

-You can also compare media Field Types such as images.
+You can also compare media field types such as images.

 ![Image comparison](img/image_comparison.png "Image comparison")

 !!! note

-    Not all Field Types are available for comparison.
-You cannot preview the difference in the following Field Types:
+    Not all field types are available for comparison.
+You cannot preview the difference in the following field types:

     - Form
     - Landing Page